grinnell-cs/csc151-images/_eboards/eboard22-1.md

 ### Introductory notes

+* Today is a "talk and TPS day".
+* All the MPs have been returned (finally).
+Let me know if you need extra time for othe next redo.
+* All the tokens earned are in place.
+We'll look quickly at how you tell how you did.
 * It appears that some graders were a bit over-cautious on the edge case requirements for MP2 (and, perhaps, elsewhere).
 If you'd like me to review that issue, let me know.